Transformations in Refrigeration Industry Rules and Technology are Helping to Boost Innovation

 - The regulation requires proper servicing and checks of equipment to prevent emissions of F-gases.

-phase down the use of HFC refrigerants at the state level, and support the rules established by the EU F-Gas regulations and similar regulations proposed by the US EPA.
+These changes have quickly filtered into the US, beginning with California’s establishment of Assembly Bill 32.
+The regulations set forth in California are intended to phase down the use of HFC refrigerants at the state level, and support the rules established by the EU F-Gas regulations and similar regulations proposed by the US EPA.
 24 other states in the US are now considering similar regulatory actions to support the phase-out of refrigerants with high Global Warming Potential.
 All of these regulations are currently driving the change in refrigeration-system design and the consideration of replacement refrigerants that will achieve regulatory compliance in the future.

 So, what are other considerations that are impacting refrigeration regulations?